 - 1. The finalists should be made aware and acknowledge they will be working in partnerships with field sites, businesses, schools, and/or agencies in the region. - 2.
-Finalists should be welcomed in such a way that they have an opportunity to acquire a positive impression of Winthrop and the College of Education.
-Search committee members and all those involved in the interview process are responsible for sharing helpful information.
-Finalists need to develop an understanding of the opportunities they would have at Winthrop, including support for new faculty and opportunities for being a part of a vibrant College of Education that has many forward-thinking initiatives underway. - 3.
-The search administrative support and committee chair should coordinate who will provide the information packet for candidates (available from Ms. Rawls). - 4.
-The Background Check form should be completed by each finalist brought in for interview.
-A copy may be found at www.winthrop.edu/acad\aff/Policies/policy.html.
-Additional paperwork must be signed by the candidate prior to their campus departure.
-The search administrative support working with the search is responsible for getting this.
-(Be sure to include time in the final itinerary). - 5.
-After interview deliberations, the search committee provides strengths and weakness of all on-campus candidates to the department chair and dean in writing.
-The committee should NOT recommend which acceptable candidate should be hired, but can indicate whether a candidate is acceptable or not.
-The department chair will make a recommendation to the dean and share any concerns with the committee.
-The committee chair can request review of strengths and weaknesses with the Associate Dean for support.
-The dean makes the final recommendation to the Provost.
-Upon approval, an offer may be extended by the dean or his/her designee. - 6.
-Once an offer has been made and accepted, the dean notifies the Provost of the acceptance with salary and other terms of employment.
-The dean informs the COE Budget Analyst and Executive Specialist of the terms so the personnel file can be constructed and appropriate paperwork for employment may be initiated.
-The dean also notifies the Associate Dean, appropriate COE department chair or director and the search chair of the finalist's acceptance of the position.
-During this period, if necessary, the candidate should be informed that an official transcript is required. - 7.
-The search is not considered closed until the signed offer letter is received from selected candidate. - 8.
-The search or department chair should contact personally all individuals brought for an oncampus interview. - 9.
-Search administrative support individual uses Interfolio to notify, via email, all candidates the search is closed.
+Finalists should be welcomed in such a way that they have an opportunity to acquire a positive impression of Winthrop and the CESHS Search committee members and all those involved in the interview process are responsible for sharing helpful information.
+Finalists need to develop an understanding of the opportunities they will have at Winthrop, including support for new faculty and opportunity to be a part of the many forward-thinking initiatives the CESHS that has underway.

+- 3. The Search Administrative Support must meet with the candidate(s) during their visit to complete travel reimbursement forms.
+(Be sure to include time in the final itinerary). - 4.
+After interview deliberations, the search committee provides strengths and weaknesses of all on-campus candidates to the Department Chair and Dean in writing.
+The committee should not recommend which acceptable candidate should be hired but can indicate whether a candidate is acceptable or not.
+The Department Chair will make a recommendation to the Dean and share any concerns with the search committee.
+The Search Committee Chair can request review of strengths and weaknesses with the Associate Dean for support.
+The Dean makes the final recommendation to the Provost.
+Upon approval, an offer may be extended by the Dean or his/her designee.

+Official Acceptance of Job Offer and Closing of Search

+- 1. Once an offer has been made and accepted, the Dean notifies the Provost of the acceptance with salary and other terms of employment.
+The Dean informs the Budget Analyst and Executive Support Specialist of the terms so the personnel file can be constructed.
+The Dean also notifies the Associate Dean, appropriate CESHS Department Chair and the Search Committee Chair of the finalist's acceptance of the position.
+The Department Chair notifies the Department Admin of the approved hire.
+During this period, if necessary, the candidate should be informed by the Department Admin that an official transcript is required.
+Once an official transcript has been obtained, the Department Admin should also send it to the Dean's Executive Support Specialist for uploading into PICS. - 2.
+The search is not considered closed until the signed offer letter is received from the selected candidate. - 3.
+The Search Committee Chair or Department Chair should personally contact all individuals brought for an on-campus interview and notify Search Administrative Support. - 4.
+Search Administrative Support uses Interfolio to notify all candidates via e-mail that the search is closed.